 Step 5: Deep clean the house

-Once all of the repairs are done, you will need to do a deep clean of the house before anyone moves in or before you list the house to be sold.
+Once all of the repairs are done, you will need to do a deep cleaning of the house before anyone moves in or before you list the house to be sold.
 You can do this on your own or hire some cleaning services to come in and help with it.
 You can even see if they will help with the clean-up process.